jasonjoo2010/goschedule-examples/task_worker/README.md

 After some discussions, we decide:

-1. Scan should be triggerred in every minute.
+1. Scan should be triggered in every minute.
 2. Scan should stop if no more order expired.
 3. Scan should continue if scanning cannot be done in one minute.
-4. Scan should not be triggerred if it was running.
+4. Scan should not be triggered if it was running.

 We use `orderRecycleTask` to simulate it.
-Because we don't need it to be partitioned so we just set it an arbitary task item `p0`.
-To make it scheduled periodicly we use cron expression.
+Because we don't need it to be partitioned so we just set it an arbitrary task item `p0`.
+To make it scheduled periodically we use cron expression.
 For detailed settings please refer it on you console panel.
 You may got the output as below:

 ```log
 2020-06-29T16:52:00+08:00 select 8 expired orders